5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The Automotive Electric Power Steering (EPS) Market is Segmented by Component Type (Steering Column, Sensor, Steering Motor, and Other Components), Vehicle Type (Passenger Cars and Commercial Vehicles), and Geography.
+The Automotive Electric Power Steering (EPS) Market is Segmented by Type (Column Type, Pinion Type, and Dual Pinion Type), Component Type (Steering Rack/Column, Sensor, Steering Motor, and Other Components), Vehicle Type (Passenger Cars and Commercial Vehicles), and Geography.

-Electric power steering (EPS) uses an electric motor, instead of a pump, to steer the wheel.
-The usage of the pump continually places a load on the engine, in turn affecting the fuel consumption and performance of the vehicle.
+The electric power steering (EPS) system uses an electric motor, instead of a pump, to steer the wheel.
+The usage of the pump continually places a load on the engine, in turn, affecting the fuel consumption and performance of the vehicle.

-The automotive electric power steering (EPS) market has been segmented by component type and vehicle type.
+The automotive electric power steering (EPS) market is segmented by type, component type, vehicle type, and geography.

 Report scope can be customized per your requirements.
 Click here.